corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/blob-inspector.md

 ### Sub-commands

 `install-shell-extensions`: Install `blob-inspector` alias and auto completion for bash and zsh.
-See [Shell extensions for CLI Applications](cli-application-shell-extensions.md) for more info.
+See cli-application-shell-extensions for more info.